-- (1) This chapter shall applyapplies to all facilities where there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment.
-Under this chapter, the department Ecology may require or take those actions necessary to investigate and remedy clean up these releases. - (2) Nothing herein shall be construed to diminish the department's Ecology retains all its authority to address a release or threatened release under other applicable laws or regulations.
+- (1) This chapter applies to all sites where there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment.
+Under this chapter, Ecology may require or take those actions necessary to investigate and clean up these releases. - (2) Ecology retains all its authority to address a release or threatened release under other applicable laws or regulations.
 The cleanup process and procedures under this chapter and under other laws may be combined.
-The department Ecology may initiate a remedial action under this chapter and may upon further analysis determine that another law is more appropriate, or vice versa. - (3) If a hazardous substance remains at a facilitysite after actions have been completed under other applicable laws or regulations, the departmentEcology may apply this chapter to protect human health or the environment.
+Ecology may initiate a remedial action under this chapter and may upon further analysis determine that another law is more appropriate, or vice versa. - (3) If a hazardous substance remains at a site after actions have been completed under other applicable laws or regulations, Ecology may apply this chapter to protect human health or the environment.